 UAMS continues to invest heavily in Northwest Arkansas, and we look forward to bringing additional clinical services close to home.

-UAMS is proud to partner with Arkansas Children’s Hospital Northwest, the Arkansas Department of Health, Community Clinic of Northwest Arkansas, Highlands Oncology Group, Mercy Health Systems Northwest Arkansas, Northwest Health, Veterans Health Care System of the Ozarks, the University of Arkansas, and Washington Regional Medical Center, the Whole Health Institute, and the Northwest Arkansas Council.
+UAMS is proud to partner with Arkansas Children’s Hospital Northwest, the Arkansas Department of Health, Community Clinic of Northwest Arkansas, Highlands Oncology Group, Mercy Health Systems Northwest Arkansas, Northwest Health, Veterans Health Care System of the Ozarks, the University of Arkansas, Washington Regional Medical Center, the Whole Health Institute, and the Northwest Arkansas Council.

 Through our Office of Community Health and Research, UAMS works to reduce health disparities and increase access to chronic disease prevention and management services in Northwest Arkansas.
 Community programs include diabetes prevention and management, sodium reduction programs, community health worker training, Marshallese medical interpreter training, cultural competency training for health care providers, and investments in community gardens and cooking and nutrition classes.
 Partner organizations for community health programs include the Arkansas Coalition of Marshallese, Cargill, Cisneros Center for New Americans, Feed Communities, Samaritan Community Center, Springdale Public Schools, Tyson Foods, and the University of Arkansas.
 UAMS staff and faculty also engage in community-based participatory research with the local Marshallese community and with Pacific Islander communities both in the U.S. and abroad.